Financial aid - How to get funding for your College?

 was established to promote mutual understanding and respect among nations through the exchange of people, knowledge and skills.
 Every year, the U.S. sends Fulbright students and scholars to nearly 140 countries as unofficial cultural ambassadors.
 Administered by the State Department, these highly competitive grants are open for individuals pursuing coursework in a variety of subjects including fine arts, humanities, social sciences, mathematics, and science.
 Successful recipients of Fulbright scholarships and grants have strong academic records, demonstrated leadership potential, and a passion for cross-cultural experiences.
 Candidates must submit a compelling project proposal or statement of purpose, as well as a personal statement and three to four letters of recommendation as part of their application.

 As you can see, there are many creative ways to pay for your college experience.
 Coming up with the right financial strategy won’t happen overnight.
-The best plan will be a combination of options that work best for you and could take many months to fully develop.
+The best plan will be a combination of options that work best for you and could take many months to develop fully.
 Don’t be discouraged if not everything comes together quickly or if you have to make adjustments along the way.
 Remember: if you stay the course, you will succeed!